All Episodes

 I have to say I have not.

-You've never watched any of them.
+You've never watched any of them?

-I I really I cannot stand reality television.
+I really, I cannot stand reality television.

 I really can't.

-Oh man, you gotta you just you have to watch it.
+You just, you have to watch it.

 I can't do it, man.